-Here you are little pirate, you have just been accepted at INSA and you’re about to integrate the two first years of general studies of the FIMI department.
+Here you are young wizard, you have just been accepted at INSA and you’re about to integrate the two first years of general studies of the FIMI department.
 But as you may know, there are people coming from everywhere to study at INSA, and that’s why there exist different sections which we are going to present you here.

 So we start by the most represented section, we couldn’t pass over it.
 The classic section is the standard section in which you were admitted first when accepted at INSA, where the students follow the standard teaching cursus.
 There are thus about a half-thousand small pirates, that will be separated in five “lanières” (for your lecture classes, called “amphis” in French), themselves separated in groups of about 25 students for the tutorial classes (“TD” in French, this is where you will put the lecture in application).
 All this may look a bit complicated like that, but in fact not at all you’ll see!

 Later you will notice that some students will try to trap you in the international sections, but you need to resist to the temptation!
 Not only the international have good group atmospheres, far from it!
 Everyone tries to promote one’s own section saying it’s the best, but you mostly need mostly to go where you feel the best (in classic!).
 And if you ever regret your choice, you will still have the possibility of integrating an international section in second year!

 Or you can send a mail: email@example.com